Orange Tree, TW9 2NQ

 - 45 Kew Road, TW9 2NQ

-Accessibility: The approach to the entrance is cobbled (though with flat cobbles rather than rounded).
-Although access to the bar and seating areas is step-free, the toilets are up a flight of stairs and there was no evidence of an accessible toilet.
+Accessibility: The approach to the entrance is cobbled (though with flat cobbles rather than rounded), but there's step-free access to the bar, seating areas, and RADAR-locked accessible toilet (with pull-down baby change).
+Other toilets are in the basement, down a flight of stairs.

 - Beer In The Evening comments

 - WhatPub entry